-14. Is your child currently taking any nutritional supplement drinks, liquids, pills, or drops to make
+14. Is your child currently taking any nutritional supplement drinks, liquids, pills, or drops to make sure he/she gets enough vitamins and minerals?
+If so, what type and how much does he/she have?
+(Yes/No)

 If yes, specify type of supplement and total amount over 24 hours